allegro/akubra/README.md

 ## Transports and Rules with dedicated timeouts

-It's guarantee high availability and better transmission.
+This feature guarantee high availability and better transmission.

 For example, when one specific HTTP method has lag we can set timeouts with special 'Rule'.
-Another example, when user dds big chunks by multi upload, default timeout needs to be changed with into dedicated 'Transport' with 'Rule' for this case.
+Another example, when user adds big chunks by multi upload, default timeout needs to be changed with dedicated 'Transport' with 'Rule' for this case.

 We have 'Rules' for 'Transports' definitions:
  - required minimum one item in 'Transports' section